 CEM students spend the first year of the program on main campus in Durham taking courses in ecology, economics, policy and analytical techniques.
 The second year is spent at the Marine Laboratory in Beaufort taking additional courses and working on a Master’s Project.
 The summer between the first and second year provides an opportunity for focused research or internships in a particular area of interest that leads to development of the Master’s Project.

-There are usually two or three second-year CEM students working in my laboratory at any particular time.
+There are usually one or two second-year CEM students working in my laboratory at any particular time.
 These students work on a wide variety of Master’s Projects, mostly involving issues surrounding the conservation of sea turtles, seabirds and marine mammals.
 There are new opportunities for entrance into the CEM program each year, but we always have more qualified applicants than openings.
-Applications are made through the Nicholas School of the Environment and the deadline is February 1st.
+Applications are made through the Nicholas School of the Environment and the deadline is typically in January or February.
+Please contact me if you are interested in this program.